DynamoRIO/dynamorio.github.io/README.md

 $ echo "  Run \"git config user.email New Email\" to update"
 ```

+Replace all references in printed statements from the scripts with the
+`dynamorio.github.io` repository rather than the `dynamorio` repository, of
+course.

 Since we are using the issue tracker in the main `dynamorio` repository,
 instead of a simple `#NNNN` to refer to an issue, use the string
 `DynamoRIO/dynamorio#NNNN`.